pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_channel-groups.md

 ### Returns

-No return value; result via delegate.
+No direct return; result via delegate.

 ### Other Examples